 Hummingbird Scientific’s gas-flow holder comes with either a single-channel or a multi-channel delivery system.

 Hummingbird’s single-channel gas delivery system delivers a single pressure-controlled gas to the environmental cell.

 Hummingbird Scientific’s multi-channel gas delivery system is fully configurable and scalable, designed to deliver multiple gases to an environmental cell at the same time.
 All hardware is enclosed in a single chassis with small footprint.Read MoreEdit

 Our thin-film heating system for the gas holder discretely heats samples in the gas cell to > 1000ºC.
 Low-drift, high image stability and long lifetimes > 160 hours make the heating system not only robust, but allows tracking of the area of interest while imaging at high-magnification.

-Heating is controlled via a custom-designed control box and software featuring closed-loop temperature control and four-point probe temperature sensing from an on-chip sensor.Edit
+Heating is controlled via a custom-designed control box and software featuring closed-loop temperature control and four-point probe temperature sensing from an on-chip sensor, which is accurate enough to not only measure the sample temperature but to detect power changes small enough to be able to perform nano-calorimetry.Edit